mne-tools/mne-bids-pipeline/CONTRIBUTING.md

 Instead of specifying an argument via the command line, you can also define an environment variable `DATASET` to pass your option.

-For every pull request or merge into the `master` branch of the `mne-study-template`, [CircleCI](https://circleci.com/gh/brainthemind/CogBrainDyn_MEG_Pipeline) will run tests as defined in `./circleci/config.yml`.
+For every pull request or merge into the `main` branch of the `mne-bids-pipeline`, [CircleCI](https://circleci.com/gh/brainthemind/CogBrainDyn_MEG_Pipeline) will run tests as defined in `./circleci/config.yml`.